belen-albeza/komik-theme/README.md

 - Featured post will not have a special treatment.
 - Blog cover and blog logo (_might_ be taken into account in future releases)

 Right not there is nothing to configure, besides what you can normally do.

 ## Changelog

+- **1.1**
+    - Added a page template that outputs the archive of comics
 - **1.0.1**
     - Fixed broken layout on mobile devices
 - **1.0.0**